 Grade 5 track description

-- Unformed and unmarked track likely to be rough, very steep and difficult, with many obstacles.
+- Unformed and unmarked track with rough, very steep and difficult sections, and many obstacles.

 - Suitable for very experienced bushwalkers with a high level of fitness, and specialist skills in map reading, navigation and emergency first aid.